datarightsngo/datarights.ngo/content/cases/dataretention.md

 MetaTitle:  "Data Retention and Intelligence Act"
 MetaParent: "Case"
 Title: "France’s Data Retention Laws and the 2015 Intelligence Act"
-introduction: "This legal challenge aims to uphold the case law of the Court of Justice of the EU in France."
+introduction: "This legal challenge aims to uphold the case law of the Court of Justice of the EU on bulk data retention and real-time analysis in France."
 ---